 - great church programs

-The Bible speaks of something different and true, as demonstrated by Jesus Christ:
+In contrast, scripture speaks of something different as demonstrated by Christ.

 - character building

-- the supernatural power of the Holy Spirit working in you
+- the supernatural power of the Holy Spirit abiding in you

 - True Prophet vs. False Profit